containers/automation_images/import_images/README.md

 ## Process

-Unless there is a problem with the current contents of the imported images, this process does not need to be followed.
+Unless there is a problem with the current contents or age of the imported images, this process does not need to be followed.
 The normal PR-based build workflow can simply be followed as usual.
+This process is only needed to bring newly updated Fedora images into AWS to build CI images from.
+For example, due to a new Beta or GA release.

 ***Note:*** Most of the steps below will happen within a container environment.
 Any exceptions are noted in the individual steps below with *[HOST]*

-1. *[HOST]* Edit the `Makefile`, update release numbers and/or URLs under the section
+1. *[HOST]* Edit the `Makefile`, update the Fedora release numbers under the section
    `##### Important image release and source details #####`
 1. *[HOST]* Run